 It is an alkaline-forming food, just like lemon.
 It can even be used to counteract acid indigestion.
 Vegetarians love honey because one of its enzymes, amylase, helps predigest starchy foods like breads.
 Processed honey is acid forming.
 For best natural health, our daily food supply should be higher in alkaline forming foods, rather than acid forming foods.

 It crystallizes.
 This is a natural process, and according to each type of honey content of glucose, raw honey will crystalize in couple of months.
-With some exceptions, of course, one of these being honeydew honey.
+With some exceptions, of course, one of these being honeydew honey and other honeys with a high ratio of fructose/glucose.

 Read more about the differences between organic raw honey and raw honey.